kubernetes/kubernetes/docs/getting-started-guides/ubuntu.md

 The first variable `nodes` defines all your cluster nodes, MASTER node comes first and separated with blank space like `<user_1@ip_1> <user_2@ip_2> <user_3@ip_3> `

-Then the `roles ` variable defines the role of above machine in the same order, "ai" stands for machine acts as both master and node, "a" stands for master, "i" stands for node.
+Then the `role` variable defines the role of above machine in the same order, "ai" stands for machine acts as both master and node, "a" stands for master, "i" stands for node.
 So they are just defined the k8s cluster as the table above described.

 The `NUM_MINIONS` variable defines the total number of nodes.